LXMA03/DP4/README.md

 EduTrack.swift

-We noticed many teens spend hours on their smartphones martphones, primarily for entertainment.
+We noticed many teens spend hours on their smartphones, primarily for entertainment.

 Tha is why we developed an application to encourage healthier phone habits.